Contact

 Strukturdynamik – summer term 2017 to winter term 2022/2023

-since January 2023 Post-Doc and research associate at the Institute of Aircraft Propulsion Systems, University of Stuttgart
+since January 2023 Post-Doc at the Institute of Aircraft Propulsion Systems, University of Stuttgart

 September 2022: Graduation (Dr.-Ing.) with PhD thesis “Experimental Nonlinear Modal Analysis - Method development with particular focus on nonlinear damping”